Travel Policies

 Lost, Misplaced, or Stolen Cards

-Cardholders are required to immediately report any lost or stolen College credit cards to PNC at 800.685.4039.
+Cardholders are required to immediately report any lost or stolen College credit cards to Fifth Third at 800.375-1747.
 Cardholders must also email BusinessOffice@kzoo.edu

 Erroneous Declines

-Should a vendor erroneously decline a College credit card, the Cardholder should contact PNC at the number on the back of the card.
-The PNC representative will explain why the sale was declined.
+Should a vendor erroneously decline a College credit card, the Cardholder should contact Fifth Third at the number on the back of the card.
+The Fifth Third representative will explain why the sale was declined.

 Supporting Documentation